Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer

 \section{Abstract}

 Generating dynamic motions for legged robots remains a challenging problem.
 While reinforcement learning has achieved notable success in various legged locomotion tasks, producing highly dynamic behaviors often requires extensive reward tuning or high-quality demonstrations.
 Leveraging reduced-order models can help mitigate these challenges.
 However, the model discrepancy poses a significant challenge when transferring policies to full-body dynamics environments.
-In this work, we introduce a continuation-based learning framework that combines simplified model pretraining and model homotopy transfer to efficiently generate and refine complex dynamic behaviors.
+In this work, we introduce a continuation-based learning framework that combines simplified model pretraining and model-homotopy-inspired transfer to efficiently generate and refine complex dynamic behaviors.
 First, we pretrain the policy using a single rigid body model to capture core motion patterns in a simplified environment.
 Next, we employ a continuation strategy to progressively transfer the policy to the full-body environment, minimizing performance loss.
-To define the continuation path, we introduce a model homotopy from the single rigid body model to the full-body model by gradually redistributing mass and inertia between the trunk and legs.
-The proposed method not only achieves faster convergence but also demonstrates superior stability during the transfer process compared to baseline methods.
+To define the continuation path, we introduce a parametric transition path from the single rigid body model to the full-body model by gradually redistributing mass and inertia between the trunk and legs.
+The proposed method achieves faster convergence and demonstrates superior stability during the transfer process compared to baseline methods.
 Our framework is validated on a range of dynamic tasks, including flips and wall-assisted maneuvers, and is successfully deployed on a real quadrupedal robot.